Kitisplode/minecraftMod-golemFirstStone/README.md

 First of Oak shoots arrows with a huge range that deal AoE damage around the impact point.

 First of Brick, instead of attacking, will approach allies that are under attack and cast an AoE shield spell that gives all nearby allies a short burst of absorption.

+First of Diorite also does not attack directly, instead summoning a small group of Diorite Pawns to attack its targets instead.

 ---